nidhaloff/igel/README.rst

 Motivation & Goal
 ------------------

-The goal of the project is to provide machine learning for everyone, both technical or non technical users.
+The goal of the project is to provide machine learning for **everyone**, both technical and non technical users.

 I needed a tool sometimes, which I can use to fast create a machine learning prototype.
 Whether to build